 - Click Add a report.

-- Choose the following report type: Explorer.
+- Choose the following report type: Table.

-- Name the report.
+- Name your report.
 Example:

 Page scrolls